What risk assessment is required for school Orienteering

 Department of Education Guidance

-EQ has issued a Curriculum Activity Risk Assessment, which can be downloaded here.
+EQ has issued guidelines for Curriculum Activity Risk Assessments for orienteering.
+The guidelines can be downloaded here

 Based on these Risk Assessments you will need to consider carefully the type of terrain you use.

 - 1. School Grounds

 - Orienteering in school grounds is considered Medium Risk as there is some chance of an incident or injury requiring first aid.
 The risks should be managed through your regular planning processes.
 As well as sun safety and hydration, consider control sites and how the students will approach and leave them.